-Standard & Poor's Ratings Services assigned its 'AA' long-term rating, and stable outlook, to the commonwealth of Massachusetts' series 2010 A general obligation (GO) refunding bonds (SIFMA index bonds).
-Standard & Poor's also affirmed its 'AA' long-term rating, with a stable outlook, on the commonwealth's parity debt outstanding.
+Standard & Poor's Ratings Services assigned its a 'AA' long-term rating, and stable outlook, to the commonwealth of Massachusetts' \$250 million general obligation (GO) bonds consolidated loan of series 2010B.
+At the same time, Standard & Poor's affirmed its 'AA' underlying rating, with a stable outlook, on the parity debt outstanding.

-The 'AA' GO rating on Massachusetts reflects our view of its:
+The 'AA' GO rating on Massachusetts reflects our view of the commonwealth's: